Noise

 The Noise Section of the Environmental Protection Department is responsible for enforcing the Noise Ordinance.
 We work every day to reduce the number of people in Liechtenstein who are exposed to noise.
 We are happy to take care of the noise problems of the Liechtenstein population and, if possible, offer assistance with all types of noise.
 This includes, for example, road noise, industrial and commercial noise, or construction site noise.

-In 2010, as part of the environmental protection legislation, the Office for the Environment compiled the first noise pollution cadastre for the railroad line from the customs office in Schaanwald to the Rhine bridge in Schaan.
-The cadastre was updated in 2018 (as of 2017).
-The calculation method is again based on the Swiss specifications.
+As part of environmental protection legislation, the Office of the Environment created a noise pollution register for the first time in 2010 for the railway line from the Schaanwald customs office to the Rhine bridge in Schaan.
+The calculations are based on Swiss specifications.
+The register was updated in 2018 (as of 2017).
+In 2021, a noise remediation concept was further developed by ÖBB Infrastruktur AG.

 Noise pollution register as of 2015